Share via

 • Whether you expect to receive the supply within the item’s lead time

-The system won't suggest a new supply order if a supply will bring the projected inventory to the reorder point within the lead time.
+The system doesn't suggest a new supply order if a supply brings the projected inventory to the reorder point within the lead time.

-Supply orders that are created specifically to meet a reorder point are excluded from supply balancing and won't be changed.
+Supply orders that are created specifically to meet a reorder point are excluded from supply balancing and aren't changed.
 If you want to phase out an item that has a reorder point, review your outstanding supply orders manually or change the reordering policy to Lot-for-Lot.
-The system will reduce or cancel extra supply.
+The system reduces or cancels extra supply.

 Combines with order modifiers